MonashDeepNeuron/HPC-Training/src/chapter7/synchronisation.md

 }
 ```

 * **Atomic construct**: This is quite similar to Critical construct, however, it only applies to memory read/write operations.
-It has a slightly better performance than the Critical construct.
+It has a better performance than the Critical construct by taking advantage on the hardware.
+There's no lock/unlock needed on entering/exiting the line of code, it just does the atomic operation which the hardware tells you can't be interfered with.
 Let's look at another example:

 > Run this program multiple times using multiple threads (before uncommenting the construct).
 Again, race condition!